marshreddy/GoodVibes/README.md

 install ngrok - https://dashboard.ngrok.com/get-started

  Download the binary file and unzip it:
  		$ unzip /path/to/ngrok.zip

  Copy the prompt from step 3 of the get started page to connect your account (it is already populated with your unique key)

 		$./ngrok authtoken 6vbXx7z5PcTCtTzuJTrUp_39rEdmpyRqK6Qfd8z38uB

 To start ngrok on port 443:

 		$./ngrok http 443

 Go to localhost:4040 to view the ngrok dashboard, where you can inspect all requests.
+Take note of the https:/... forwarding address in the terminal.
+You will use this to set up Alexa.

 ## C. Invoke the Alexa skill and intent

-In amazon developer console, create new custom skill and add this JSON file via the JSON editor.
-Save this setup.
-Later, you will set Endpoint to point to the ngrok forwarding address in step 5.
+In amazon developer console, create new custom skill and add the happy sat.json file via the JSON editor.

-Called happy sat.
-Use the following requests:
+Happy sat is compatible with the following alexa prompts:

     Alexa ask happy sat to :